-ORGC 815 THESIS
+ORGC 815 THESIS (SPRING ONLY)

-Former course number 540 Prerequisites: ORGC 502, ORGC 504, & ORGC 738
+Prerequisites: ORGC 502, ORGC 504, and ORGC 737/738

-Advisory: Comprehensive examination should have been passed by the student.
-An empirical research study.
+Advisory: Comprehensive Examination should have been passed prior to taking 815.

+Core Course: An empirical research study.
 The research topic should be one that will further the student's educational development by developing research and other skills that will help the student keep abreast of the field and enable the student to pursue independent work.